Virtual Medication Management

 - Online PPD Support Group offers online moderated discussion forums about perinatal mood and anxiety disorders.

 - Partners to Parents offers practical tips on how couples can strengthen their relationship when they are pregnant or have recently had a baby.
 Topics include staying connected, parenting as a team, managing conflict, and seeking professional help.

 - Postpartum Support International offers several great resources:

-Postpartum Progress is the most widely-read blog in the United States addressing perinatal mood and anxiety disorders.
-Blogger Katherine Stone is widely-recognized as the best blogger on topics associated with perinatal mood and anxiety disorders.
-Postpartum Progress is a great source for additional resources, research, and recommendations.
+Postpartum Progress is a terrific blog addressing perinatal mood and anxiety disorders.
+Although no longer updated with new information, Postpartum Progress is a great source for additional resources, research, and recommendations.